 19/06/12- Steady progress is being made towards tackling tax evasion more effectively, according to reports presented to G20 leaders at their summit in Los Cabos, Mexico today.

-A report by the Global Forum on Transparency and Exchange of Information for Tax Purposes says significant progress has been made since the last G20 Summit in Cannes in November 2011.
+A by the Global Forum on Transparency and Exchange of Information for Tax Purposes says significant progress has been made since the last G20 Summit in Cannes in November 2011.
 In particular, the Global Forum has now launched a number of reviews to assess whether cross-border exchange of information is being implemented effectively.

 A supplementary report by the OECD shows growing adherence to automatic exchange of tax information.
 The OECD also announced a new initiative to tackle the misuse of corporate vehicles such as shell companies.
 The work will tackle the issue of tax base erosion and profit shifting by some multinational firms.
 A progress report on the initiative will be presented to the next G20 Summit.